 - Calendar/reminder system: Create reminders about calls or meetings and synchronise these with the user’s calendar.
 It can prompt you that it is time for a catch-up and remind you of useful information.

-- Offers: Create special offers for clients who seem to be drifting away, or to set up and manage events that might increase customer retention.
+- Offers: Create special offers for clients who seem to be drifting away or set up and manage events that might increase customer retention.